tsnghaoo204/bigcenter-app/README.md

 # EduCenter Management System

-A modern platform to manage an educational center, including user authentication, scheduling, and access control.
+A monolythic project to manage an educational center, including user authentication, scheduling, and access control.
 Built with Spring Boot, PostgreSQL, AWS S3 to store media file and AWS Cognito for secure and scalable user management.

 ---